 Punitive damages punish those responsible for injuring another person.
 It’s a way of holding them accountable for their recklessness and preventing the behavior from happening again in the future.

 Do I Need a Lawyer to Help Me?

-You can try to handle your rear-end accident case on your own, but it’s easier if you have an attorney to help you.
+You can try to handle your rear-end accident case on your own, but it’s easier if you have an attorney to help you with your St. Louis personal injury case.
 With OnderLaw, LLC by your side, you’ll receive vital legal advice throughout each step of the process.
 We will make sure the opposing party treats you fairly.
 Insurance companies try to get away with paying as little money as possible in claims.
 When an attorney represents you, you’ll likely receive the maximum settlement available.

 We understand how overwhelming the aftermath of an accident can be.
 We aim to relieve your stress and help you get through this challenging time in your life.
 Leave the hard work to us.
 We will take care of everything for you so you can recover and get back on your feet.

 If you’re worried about the extra financial burden, you should know that OnderLaw, LLC works on contingency-fee-basis.
 We don’t expect you to pay any upfront fees or costs.
 We don’t bill you by the hour or for every phone call you make to us.
 Our legal fees come out of your settlement at the end of your case.
 We don’t get paid until you get paid.

 We offer a free case evaluation to all victims of rear-end crashes.
 If you need advice or have questions about legal procedures, feel free to schedule an initial consultation.
 We’ll be happy to meet with you at our office or a location convenient for you.
 After reviewing the details of your case, we’ll advise the options you have and help you decide what works best for your situation.